Myndex/SAPC-APCA/documentation/thirdpartytools.md

 ---

 # APC<span class="flipH">A</span> Tools & Apps
 As APCA popularity increases, there is a rapidly growing list of tools.
-Please post a message in the [tools discussion]() to have your tool added to this list!
+Please post a message in the [tools discussion](https://github.com/Myndex/SAPC-APCA/discussions/51) to have your tool added to this list, or send me a message—my DMs open on Twitter and Linkedin.

 Take note that some of these tools are works in progress, and not all of them have been fully analyzed for accuracy or conformance to APCA standards.
 We will be starting qualification testing in the near future.
+When in doubt, check values with the [canonical APCA tool](https://apcacontrast.com).

+For Bridge PCA, use the [canonical BPCA tool](https://bridgepca.com).

 ## _Third Party APCA Tools—Systems_
-**Design System or Pallette Generation tools**
+**Design Systems or Pallette Generation tools**

 ### [Tailwind](https://uicolors.app/create)